mattkosoy/mattkosoy.github.io/_posts/2016-07-21-the-gardeners-metaphor.md

 ## Conclusion

-* summarize the key points of the metaphor
+* summarize the key points of the comparisson
 1. Remove weeds so that they don't grow back.
 2. Preparing the space will allow for more healthy growth.
 3.